 That is not to say you cannot employ one at a distance, only that they are much more difficult to shoot accurately at long ranges—particularly given the heavy double-action trigger on most .380s.

 Here we evaluate the most popular of these, laying out the facts on each.
 Whether you are looking for an ultralight polymer-framed pistol or a more traditional but still easily pocketable Bersa or Walther, you are sure to find a .380 that suits you.

 Walther PPK and PPK/S

 Easily recognizable as one of the preferred pistols of James Bond, the Walther PPK and its slightly larger cousin, the PPK/S, are easily concealed pocket .380s.
 The smooth, rounded slide and frame make it easy to slip either into a pocket or draw it quickly without snagging.

-When the U.S. Gun Control Act of 1968 went live, Walther created the slightly heavier PPK/S, which is based on the design of the PPK, to comply with the “sporting” requirements of GCA-68.
+When the U.S. Gun Control Act of 1968 went live, Walther created the slightly heavier PPK/S. The PPK/S is based on the design of the PPK, but modified to comply with the “sporting” requirements of GCA-68.

 To continue importing the pistol, Walther paired the frame of the PP pistol with the PPK slide and barrel, creating a pistol weighing 1.5 ounces more and carrying one more round of ammunition.

 Later, in 1978, Walther licensed production of the original PPK in the U.S. to Smith & Wesson, which added a slightly longer grip tang to protect the shooter’s hand from slide bite.